-There are a number of cases in which you may want to remove duplicates from a list of records using Google Sheets.
+There are several cases in which you may want to remove duplicate rows from a list of records using Google Sheets.

-For example, you may want to remove duplicate records before importing a list of leads from a spreadsheet into a CRM system such as Salesforce — or into a marketing automation system like ActiveCampaign.
+For example, you might want to remove duplicate records before importing a list of trade show leads from a spreadsheet into a CRM system such as Salesforce or a marketing automation system like ActiveCampaign.

-For example, Remove Duplicates will not merge the best data from two matching records into one.
-It simply keeps the matching record with the lower row number.
+The Remove duplicates menu option in Google Sheets includes some deduplication logic but will not merge the best data from two matching records into one.
+It simply keeps one of two matching records with the lower row number.

 1. Import a source CSV file into a Google Sheet